Sign up to our Newsletter

 • Providing legal counsel and advice on whether to appeal a case

-It’s important to note not all appellate cases go to the courtroom!
-Many of them are resolved using a brief, which is a written document asking for the case decision to be reconsidered based on certain grounds.
+It’s important to note not all appellate cases go to the courtroom.
+Many of them are resolved using a brief, written document asking for the case decision to be reconsidered based on specific grounds.

-Additionally, appellate lawyers do not bring any new evidence or testimony to the case.
-They simply work with the existing case materials to prove the case was incorrectly handled.
+Additionally, appellate lawyers do not introduce new evidence or testimony into a case.
+They simply use the existing case materials to prove that the case was incorrectly handled.

 What Skills Do You Need to Become an Appellate Lawyer?